How to fix shortcuts not working on iPhone

 Not all shortcuts work from everywhere

-There are around two dozen ways to quickly launch shortcuts on your iPhone, iPad, or Mac.
-However, you must know that not all shortcuts work from everywhere.
+There are around two dozen ways to quickly launch a shortcut on iPhone, iPad, or Mac.
+Importantly, not all shortcuts work from everywhere.

 Share Sheet Shortcuts on iPhone